bazeltools/bazel-deps/README.md

   bazel if your build targets are under third_party/
 * resolverType: `aether` or `coursier`.
 Note that `aether` is slower and seems to silently miss some dependencies for reasons we don't yet understand.
+* buildFileName: filename of the generated build files

 In the default case, with no options given, we use:
 - `highest` versionConflictPolicy